Bitfarms Receives Permit To Power Up To 100 MW In Argentina

-TORONTO, Ontario and BROSSARD, Québec, April 24, 2023 (GLOBE NEWSWIRE) -- Bitfarms Ltd. (NASDAQ: BITF // TSX: BITF), a global vertically integrated Bitcoin mining company, confirmed the receipt of the necessary power permits to expand production up to 100 MW at its Rio Cuarto, Argentina facility.
-This is expected to initially double the active capacity to 18 MW and increase the Company’s operational hashrate to 5 EH/s.
+TORONTO, Ontario and BROSSARD, Québec, April 24, 2023 (GLOBE NEWSWIRE) -- Bitfarms Ltd. BITFBITF, a global vertically integrated Bitcoin mining company, confirmed the receipt of the necessary power permits to expand production up to 100 MW at its Rio Cuarto, Argentina facility.
+This is expected to initially double the active capacity to 18 MW and increase the Company's operational hashrate to 5 EH/s.
 The major milestones follow:

 Geoff Morphy, CEO of Bitfarms, said, "This coming week, at our Rio Cuarto farm, by energizing 2,100 additional miners and ending our underclocking of existing miners, we expect to add 250 PH/s, increasing our total hashrate to 5 EH/s.
 With the power permit in place, we can now draw power under our contracted agreement currently expected to be below $0.03 per kWh, which is currently the lowest rate in Bitfarms' portfolio.
 As such, we expect the cost of BTC mined at this farm to substantially decrease as we actively scale up operations at the first warehouse.
 With 210 MW of potential low-cost energy capacity, our Argentina operations will increase Bitfarms' total production and should lower our total production costs while providing future expansion opportunities."